 Three words to describe this idea: fun, effortless, and satisfying!

-You’ll need watercolour paper, paint in squirt bottles, and of course, a squeegee.
-To create the painting, just squirt the paint on the paper (make sure you use a variety of colours) and scrape the paint with the squeegee.
+You’ll need watercolor paper, paint in squirt bottles, and of course, a squeegee.
+To create the painting, just squirt the paint on the paper (make sure you use a variety of colors) and scrape the paint with the squeegee.
 Keep scraping until the paper is covered with paint.
 Once it’s dry, this will look like one of those wall art prints by an amazing artist.

 6. Paper Plate Rocking Birdies

 Image credit: CBC Parents

 Ah, paper plates.
 Easy to find, cheap, and versatile.
 It’s the perfect material for kid’s craft.

 For this, take out the materials: paper plates, paint, and construction paper.
 Fold the paper plates in half, and paint it in whichever color (s) the kids fancy.
 While waiting for the paint to dry, cut out the construction paper into long strips for the feathers, and a small triangle for the beak.
 Once the paint is dry, stick on the feathers, the beak, and don’t forget the googly eyes as well.

 Matisse is well known for his use of bold colors and revolutionary style.
 The Snail, The Sheaf, and Memory of Oceania are some of his works that can be used as inspiration for kids’ art.
 Using various colors of paper cutouts, let the kids use their creativity to make a collage of something they envision in their heads, just like Matisse did.